BersisSe/feather/README.md

 }
 ```

-Context Is more useful when combined with Database/File Accesses
+Context is especially useful when needing to access databases and files.

 ## Built-in JWT Authentication

-Feather has native JWT module activated using a cargo feature `jwt`:
+Feather has a native JWT module activated using a cargo feature `jwt`:

 ```toml
 [dependencies]